 Paul is in Ephesus and prays for twelve disciples who need the fullness of the Spirit, seven Jewish exorcists get pummeled, a demonstration erupts because of the goddess Artemis and Paul’s monotheism and the gospel.
 The fifth “panel” is in this chapter.
 Also see the ministry timeline set in a convenient table.

 Does postmodernism spring out of the head of Zeus unconceived or misconceived?
 Or does it carry a heavy debt on its back to earlier movements and trends?

 This is an easy-to-follow word study of key terms in the New Testament and a close look at Matthew 7:1-5.
 Let’s understand what it really means in context.

 Paul finishes up his second missionary journey in v.
 22 and begins his third in v.
 23. In this chapter, his ministry in Corinth and Ephesus takes center stage.
 Priscilla and Aquila make their appearance, so does the powerfully effective speaker Apollos, who received more theology about God and the fulness of the Spirit.

-I have added a Greek text + my slightly revised translation, and I answer Luke 1:35.
+I have added a Greek text + my slightly revised translation, and I answer the odd interpretation of Luke 1:35.
 Now, in my mind there is no doubt about the answer.

 Paul is still on his second missionary journey, along with his team, minus Luke, who will rejoin them in Troas (20:5).
 The Bereans were nobler than the Thessalonians because the Berans searched the Scriptures.
 Paul preaches his famous discourse to the Areopagus council.